mrzahaki/sudio/README.md

-# Welcome to the Sudio Symphony 🎵
+# Welcome to the Sudio 🎵

 `sudio` is an `Open-source`, `fast and `easy-to-use` digital audio processing library featuring both a **real-time**, **non-real-time** mix/edit platform.